-- 16. Additional Rights for Hearing Panel Resolution: - 1.
-To receive notice of a hearing. - 2.
-To have the names of witnesses that may participate in the hearing and copies of all documentary evidence gathered in the course of the investigation and any investigative report prior to the hearing. - 3.
+- To have the names of witnesses that may participate in the hearing and copies of all documentary evidence gathered in the course of the investigation and any investigative report prior to the hearing. - 3.
 To be present at the hearing, which right may be waived by either written notification to the Hearing Panel Chair or by failure to appear. - 4.
 To have present an Equity Support Person during the hearing and to consult with such Equity Support Person during the hearing. - 5.
 To request to have an Equity Support Person of the University's selection appointed for a Student Party where the Student Party does not have an Equity Support Person of their own choice at a hearing. - 6.
 To testify at the hearing or refuse to testify at the hearing. - 7.
 To have an equal opportunity to present witnesses and documents deemed relevant by the Hearing Panel Chair, and to question witnesses present and testifying at the hearing. - 8.
 To request that the hearing be held virtually, with technology enabling participants simultaneously to see and hear each other. - 11.
 Role of Equity Support Persons.
 Each Complainant and Respondent is allowed to have one Equity Support Person of their choice present with them for all Equity Resolution Process interviews, meetings and proceedings.
 The Parties may select whomever they wish to serve as their Equity Support Person, including an attorney or parent.
 If requested by a Student Party, the Equity Officer may assign an Equity Support Person to explain the Equity Resolution process and attend interviews, meetings and proceedings with a Student Party.
 University Equity Support Person(s) are administrators, faculty, or staff at the University trained on the Equity Resolution Process.
 The Parties may not require that the assigned Equity Support Person have specific qualifications such as being an attorney.
 An Equity Support Person cannot be called upon as a witness by a Party in a hearing to testify about matters learned while that individual was acting in their capacity as an Equity Support Person.
 The Equity Support Person may not make a presentation or represent the Complainant or Respondent during the hearing.
 At the hearing, the Parties are expected to ask and respond to questions on their own behalf, without representation by the Equity Support Person.
 The Equity Support Person may consult with the Party quietly or in writing, or outside the hearing during breaks, but may not speak on behalf of the Party to the hearing panelists.
-If the Equity Support Person fails to follow these guidelines, they will be warned or dismissed from the hearing at the discretion of the Hearing Panel Chair. - 12.
+If the Equity Support - 12.
 Investigation.
 Upon the initiation of a formal investigation, the Equity Officer will promptly appoint a trained Investigator or a team of trained Investigators to investigate the Complaint.
-The burden of proof and the burden of gathering evidence sufficient to reach a determination regarding responsibility rests on the University. - The University cannot access, consider, disclose, or otherwise use a Party's records that are made or maintained by a physician, psychiatrist, or other recognized professional or paraprofessional acting in the professional's or paraprofessional's capacity, or assisting in that capacity, and which are made and maintained in connection with the provision of treatment to the Party, unless the University obtains that Party's voluntary, written consent to do so for use in the Equity Resolution process.
+The burden of proof and the burden of gathering evidence sufficient to reach a determination regarding responsibility rests on the University.

+The University cannot access, consider, disclose, or otherwise use a Party's records that are made or maintained by a physician, psychiatrist, or other recognized professional or paraprofessional acting in the professional's or paraprofessional's capacity, or assisting in that capacity, and which are made and maintained in connection with the provision of treatment to the Party, unless the University obtains that Party's voluntary, written consent to do so for use in the Equity Resolution process.